 $12.02 per hour

 Janitors and building cleaners keep many types of buildings clean, orderly, and in good condition.

 Most janitors and building cleaners work indoors.
-However, some work outdoors part of the time, sweeping walkways, mowing lawns, and shoveling snow.
-Since office buildings are often cleaned while they are empty, many cleaners work evening hours.
+However, some work outdoors part of the time, sweeping walkways, mowing lawns, and removing snow.
+Because office buildings often are cleaned while they are empty, many cleaners work evening hours.
 The work can be physically demanding and sometimes dirty and unpleasant.

 Most janitors and building cleaners learn on the job.
 Formal education is not required.

-Employment of janitors and building cleaners is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Many new jobs are expected in facilities related to health care, as this industry is expected to grow rapidly.
+Employment of janitors and building cleaners is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Many new jobs are expected in facilities related to healthcare, an industry that is expected to grow rapidly.

 Compare the job duties, education, job growth, and pay of janitors and building cleaners with similar occupations.

 Learn more about janitors and building cleaners by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.